samirosman/squircleart.github.io/_posts/2017-02-15-the-essense-of-animation-nodes-data.md

 ### Generic Data Type

 Generic data type accept any type of data including lists and can store different types of data in the same list.
 But here comes the problem of identifying the data when I want to get them.
-To understand this, lets look at the following example:
+To understand this, let's look at the following example:

 ![Layered List](/images/the-essence-of-animation-nodes-data/double-lists.png  "Layered List")